 Safety Gear

 Because mopeds are faster, it’s a good idea to wear some additional safety gear.
-Consider wearing a motorcycle jacket, pants, boots, and gloves while riding your moped.
-This safety gear can save you from road rash if you come off the moped at high speeds.
+Consider wearing a motorcycle jacket, pants, boots, and gloves.
+This safety gear can save you from road rash if crash at high speeds.

 Most e-bike riders don’t wear any additional safety gear other than a helmet.
-It is a good idea to wear a jacket, thick pants, gloves, and sturdy shoes while riding an e-bike.
+It is a good idea to wear a jacket, thick pants, gloves, and sturdy shoes.
 You don’t need motorcycle gear but wearing thick and sturdy clothing can help reduce injury if you fall off.
 If you ride at speeds over 25-30 mph, consider wearing motorcycle gear.

 Winner: There is no winner here.
 You need to wear safety gear regardless of which type of vehicle you ride.